easyforger/easyforger/README.md

 --

 ### Know limitations and awkward behaviours

 * When creating shaped recipes, the short for `Items.wheat_seeds` is `s`, not `w`

 This library is licensed under the LGPL v3.

+### Sample mods

+Please have a look in the _mods_ sub project to find a few sample mods developed using easyforger.